Anthony-Teh/zenconsulting/content/english/project/Electricity Utilities 1.md

 It is with these risks in mind, they made the bold decision to undertake a Lean approach by analysing current processes and pinpointing significant areas of “waste”.
 They needed a partner that would help them with aspects of the change journey from people and process challenges, through to technology implementation.

 ### Key Outcomes
-Rowan Teh helped them achieve the following:
+We helped them achieve the following:
 1. United stakeholders across the business on a common vision and understanding of current-state processes with areas of improvements, ready for the new systems implementation
 2. Identified value-add and non-value added activities across nearly 100 processes with measurable effort and cost
 3. Accelerated business case benefits with the commencement of quick-wins from over 150 generated and trackable improvements